forter/georg/README.md

     metric: 0
     tags: ['critical', 'availability']})
 ```

-riemann.config includes an [example of triggering an alert](riemann.config#L17) based on statistics of latency events and latency threshold

 #### Additional Features ####
 * georg auto-reconnects with riemann if a network failure occurred.